Saint Pacifico of San Severino

 Saint Pacifico of San Severino’s Story

 Pacifico was born into a distinguished family in San Severino in the Marche of Ancona in central Italy.
-After joining the Friars Minor, he was ordained.
-He taught philosophy for two years and then began a successful preaching career.
+After joining the Friars Minor, he was ordained and taught philosophy for two years before beginning a successful preaching career.

 Pacifico lived out the words of Saint Francis cited below.
 His preaching and ministry were linked to his life of penance.